Rosalie Abrams: Later life and legacy

 Rosalie Abrams died on January 4, 2010, from complications related to Alzheimer's disease.

 Political opinions and beliefs

 Abrams believed that despite strong efforts to unite women and fight sexism, those efforts "are now being slowly eroded."
 She supported the passing of the Equal Rights Amendment, which she believed would help women reach not only general equality with men, but equality in the workplace.
-Abrams also believes that abortion rights are still in need of fighting, stating that, despite the success of Roe vs. Wade, "things don't happen in straight lines.
+Abrams also believes that abortion rights are still in need of fighting, stating that, despite the success of Roe v.
+Wade, "things don't happen in straight lines.
 The more successful you are, the worse the backlash becomes."